cmconnersr5/Rock-Paper-Scissors/README.md

-# rps
-Rock, Paper, Scissors
+Rock, Paper, Scissors assignment from The Odin Project Suggestions and learning points are appreciated!